Vylpes/vylbot-core/docs/index.md

     ],
     "events": [
         "events"
-    ]
+    ],
+    "cmdconfig": "cmdconfig.json"
 }
 ```

-Make sure the folders that you set for `commands` and `events` exist and are at your project's current working directory.
+- Make sure the folders that you set for `commands` and `events` exist and are at your project's current working directory.
+- Make sure the file set in `cmdconfig` exists and contains json data for the commands (see below)

 ## 3. Creating a command